Dolphin v1.0 Technical Report: Data Curation

-To enhance the model's general capabilities while incorporating ultrasound-specific knowledge, we selected corresponding public datasets based on different competency requirements.
-The selected public datasets are primarily utilized to enhance the following model capabilities: (1) \textbf{Comprehension}; (2) \textbf{Conversational}; (3) \textbf{Deep reasoning}; (4) \textbf{Medical}; (5) \textbf{Image-text dialogue}; The primary public datasets adopted in our study are as follows: LLaVA-One-Vision. \citep{li2024llava}, AutoIF. \citep{dong2024self}, Alpaca-GPT4 \citep{liu2023visual}, Medical-O1-Reasoning \citep{chen2024huatuogpt}.
-These datasets have been meticulously curated to comprehensively enhance the model's performance across multiple dimensions.
+To enhance the model's general capabilities while incorporating ultrasound-specific knowledge, we selected corresponding general-ability datasets based on different competency requirements.
+The included datasets were primarily utilized to enhance the following model capabilities: (1) \textbf{Comprehension}; (2) \textbf{Conversational}; (3) \textbf{Deep reasoning}; (4) \textbf{Medical}; (5) \textbf{Image-text dialogue}.